Assisted living for couples: How to find the best care together

 • Location.

 “Many communities guide families through the financial aspects and help identify resources like veterans’ benefits or long-term care insurance to make the transition easier,” Gamburd says.
-Medicare, Medicaid and some insurance policies will help with the cost of assisted living, but there are caveats, depending on which policy you have.
+Medicare, Medicaid and some insurance policies will also help cover the cost of assisted living, but there are caveats, depending on which policy you have.

-What to consider when choosing assisted living for couples
+How to choose the right assisted living for couples

 He suggests asking prospective assisted living facilities questions like: